-1 DASH, Dietary Approaches to Stop Hypertension; HTN, hypertension; PREDIMED, Prevention with Mediterranean Diet; RCT, randomized controlled trial; TG, triglyceride.
+1DASH, Dietary Approaches to Stop Hypertension; HTN, hypertension; PREDIMED, Prevention with Mediterranean Diet; RCT, randomized controlled trial; TG, triglyceride.

-A recent meta-analysis by Mitri et al. (63) of 9 RCTs examined the influence of increased dairy consumption on plasma lipoprotein lipid concentrations in adults.
-Of the studies included in the analysis, however, only 4 used high-fat dairy or did not set a limit on dairy fat content.
-High dairy consumption of ≥ 3 servings/d was associated with a small increase in LDL-cholesterol concentration (standard mean difference: 0.13 mmol/L; 95% CI: 0.00, 0.26 mmol/L; P = 0.04) but had no effect on HDL cholesterol or triglycerides compared with low dairy consumption.
-An earlier meta-analysis of 9 RCTs by Benatar et al. (64) showed no significant impact of increased total dairy, lowfat (products with <1% fat) dairy, or high-fat (full-fat milk, cheese, butter, cream, and ice cream) dairy consumption on LDL- or HDL-cholesterol concentrations.
-In a systematic review, Drouin-Chartier et al. (24) concluded that increasing total dairy consumption does not impact LDL-cholesterol, HDL-cholesterol, or triglyceride concentrations.
-However, the authors also noted that evidence for the impact of the substitution of high-fat for low-fat dairy on these blood lipids and lipoproteins is limited to a few very small RCTs and additional studies in this area are warranted, especially those considering the dairy food matrix.
+examined the influence of increased dairy consumption on was contained within the cheese matrix compared with butter plasma lipoprotein lipid concentrations in adults.
+Of the (total cholesterol: 5.57 \pm 0.86 mmol/L; LDL cholesterol: studies included in the analysis, however, only 4 used high- 3.43 ± 0.78 mmol/L). fat dairy or did not set a limit on dairy fat content.
+High dairy consumption of ≥ 3 servings/d was associated with a small for all groups.
+Measures of anthropometry, triglycerides, increase in LDL-cholesterol concentration (standard mean blood pressure, fasting glucose, and insulin did not differ difference: 0.13 mmol/L; 95% CI: 0.00, 0.26 mmol/L; P = between the groups pre- or postintervention.
+The authors 0.04) but had no effect on HDL cholesterol or triglycerides concluded that dairy fat differentially affects blood lipids compared with low dairy consumption.
+An earlier meta- when consumed in the form of cheese compared with the analysis of 9 RCTs by Benatar et al. (64) showed no same constituents consumed in different matrices (79).
+Addisignificant impact of increased total dairy, low-fat (products tionally, in a multicenter, randomized, controlled, crossover with <1% fat) dairy, or high-fat (full-fat milk, cheese, butter, trial, 92 men and women with abdominal obesity and low cream, and ice cream) dairy consumption on LDL- or HDL- HDL cholesterol were randomly assigned to sequences of cholesterol concentrations.
+In a systematic review, Drouin- five 4-wk isocaloric diets separated by 4-wk washout periods.
+Chartier et al. (24) concluded that increasing total dairy Two of the diets were rich in SFAs (12.4-12.6% of calories) consumption does not impact LDL-cholesterol, the authors also noted that evidence for the impact of the substitution of high-fat for low-fat dairy on these blood lipids and lipoproteins is limited to a few very small RCTs and additional studies in this area are warranted, especially those considering the dairy food matrix.